top of page

 What makes Victorian homes different when it comes to shutters?

 The best shutters for Victorian homes are full height hardwood shutters fitted within the window reveal.
-They are architecturally sympathetic, provide complete light control and complement the proportions of the tall sash windows that define Victorian domestic architecture.
+They are architecturally sympathetic, provide complete light control, privacy and complement the proportions of the tall sash windows that define Victorian domestic architecture.

 Victorian properties have several specific characteristics that influence the shutter specification.
 Understanding these helps you make the right decision before committing to a style or material.